Point Data Analysis in ArcGIS Pro

 A common method of visualizing points with a quantitative attribute is the graduated symbol (bubble) map that uses differently sized shapes based on the variable being mapped.

-Mapping points with a bubble map
+Mapping a quantitative variable with a bubble map

 Point Autocorrelation